Nurse Licensure Compact Changes FAQs

 Which states have pending legislation they hope to pass before January 19, 2018?

-Massachusetts, New Jersey, Michigan, and Wisconsin — these states are not yet part of the eNLC, but hope to pass their legislation before January 19, 2018.
+Massachusetts, New Jersey, and Michigan — these states are not yet part of the eNLC, but hope to pass their legislation before January 19, 2018.

 What does all of this mean for Travel Nurses?